What is shingles?

 Dr. Weil knows of no vitamins or supplement regimen to prevent shingles.
 Acupuncture and hypnosis can help relieve pain, either the acute pain of early onset, or the residual pain known as postherpetic neuralgia.
 You can also use topical capsaicin (the substance that makes red chilies hot).
 This depletes nerve cells of “substance P,” a natural chemical that is involved in sending pain signals to the brain.
 Rub the cream on the affected area of skin three times a day.
 It may hurt more during the first few days of application, but pain will resolve over time.

 Capsaicin cream is sold over-the-counter as Zostrix or Capzasin-P. Another way to deplete substance P and potentially gain relief from the itching is to expose the affected skin to hot water for 30-60 seconds.
 This works very well for contact dermatitis from plants like poison ivy, and may be effective here as well.
 A third topical therapy is turmeric paste.
-This Ayurvedic remedy uses 3 tablespoons of turmeric with 3 cps of water and boils this into a paste for at least 8 minutes (you may have to add more water).
+To make this Ayurvedic remedy: use 1/2 cup of turmeric with 1 cup of water (add 1 to 1.5 teaspoons of ground black pepper, optional) then boil this mixture into a paste for at least 8 minutes (you may have to add more water).
+Let cool before using.
 Be aware that turmeric can stain clothes and plastic container, so be careful when applying to affected area.

 In addition, a vaccine to prevent shingles has been recently approved by the FDA for use in people age 60 and older.
 The new vaccine, Zostavax, isn’t perfect – it works about 50 percent of the time.
 However, people who developed shingles despite receiving the vaccine seemed to have less severe cases than did those who got the placebo.
 Zostavax did prevent postherpetic neuralgia in 67 percent of the people studied.
 The vaccine seemed to be most effective in people 60-69 years old but also provided some protection for older groups.
 Side effects were mostly redness, soreness, swelling or itching at the injection site and headache.
 The vaccine is somewhat expensive – typically between $150 to $200.